 - 1. Health examinations must be performed by a physician licensed to practice medicine in all of its branches, an advanced practice nurse who has a written collaborative agreement with a collaborating physician authorizing the advanced practice nurse to perform health examinations, or a physician assistant who has been delegated the performance of health examinations by a supervising physician. - 2.
 A diabetes screening must be included as a required part of each health examination; diabetes testing is not required. - 3.
-Before admission and in conjunction with required physical examinations, parents/guardians of children between the ages of 6 monthsone and 6seven years must provide a statement from a physician that their child was "risk-assessed" or screened for lead poisoning. - 4.
+Before admission and in conjunction with required physical examinations, parents/guardians of children between the ages of one and seven years must provide a statement from a physician that their child was "risk-assessed" or screened for lead poisoning. - 4.
 The Department of Public Health will provide all female students entering sixth grade and their parents/guardians information about the link between human papilloma virus (HPV) and cervical cancer and the availability of the HPV vaccine.

-Unless an exemption or extension applies, the failure to comply with the above requirements by October 15 of the current school year will result in the student's exclusion from school until the required health forms are presented to the District.
-New students who register after October 15 of the current school year shall have 30 days following registration to comply with the health examination and immunization regulations.
-If a medical reason prevents a student from receiving a required immunization by October 15, the student must present, by October 15, an immunization schedule and a statement of the medical reasons causing the delay.
+Unless an exemption or extension applies, the failure to comply with the above requirements by October 15 the first day of student attendance of the current school year will result in the student's exclusion from school until the required health forms are presented to the District.
+New students who register after the first day of school October 15 are also required of the current school year shall have 30 days following registration to comply with the health examination and immunization regulations.
+If a medical reason prevents a student from receiving a required immunization by the first day of student attendance, October 15, the student must present, by October 15, an immunization schedule and a statement of the medical reasons causing the delay.
 The schedule and statement of medical reasons must be signed by the physician, advanced practice nurse, physician assistant, or local health department responsible for administering the immunizations.

-A student transferring from out-of-state who does not have the required proof of immunizations by October 15 may attend classes only if he or she has proof that an appointment for the required vaccinations is scheduled with a party authorized to submit proof of the required vaccinations.
+A student transferring from out-of-state who does not have the required proof of immunizations by the first day of student attendance may not attend.
+October 15 may attend classes. only if he or she has proof that an appointment for the required vaccinations is scheduled with a party authorized to submit proof of the required vaccinations.
 If the required proof of vaccination is not submitted within 30 days after the student is permitted to attend classes, the student may no longer attend classes until proof of the vaccinations is properly submitted.